How do you wrap a car?

 My vehicle has paint/body damage.
 Will a vinyl wrap conceal these damages?

-Vinyl can cover up most scratches and blemishes very well.
-However if your vehicle has any dents or surface irregularities, (such as chipping clear coat) these will not be concealed and will still show through the vinyl.
-Vinyl works best on OEM factory paint.
+Vinyl can cover up many scratches and blemishes very well.
+If your vehicle has any dents chipping surfaces, these will not be concealed and will still show through the vinyl.
+Vinyl works best and safest on fresh OEM factory paint.
 If your vehicle has had any touch up paint or areas that have been resprayed, then you cannot safely wrap it without causing damage.
-Vinyl adhesive must form a strong bond to a clean surface, and it also must be eventually removed.
-The closer the paint is to factory grade quality, the better off the results will be.
+Vinyl film adhesives must be able to form a strong bond to a clean surface.

 How long does a vinyl wrap last?